 - Agencies report one arrest for each individual suspect arrested for a specific Index Crime offense, regardless of how many cases of the same offense may be cleared.
 Example: A suspect is arrested for six residential burglaries occurring over a four month period.
 Only one arrest for burglary is submitted. - The Hierarchy Rule must be applied.
 If a suspect is arrested for multiple Index Crime offenses having occurred within a single incident, an arrest is submitted only for the most serious offense.
 Example: A suspect is arrested for home invasion and second degree murder.
-The only arrest submitted is the arrest for second degree murder. - The exceptions to the Hierarchy Rule that apply to offense reporting are also applied to the reporting of arrests.
-Arson and human trafficking arrests are always reported, followed by the arrest for the most serious offense within the incident.
-Example: A suspect is arrested for arson, theft, and aggravated battery.
-An arrest is submitted for arson and aggravated battery. - Arrest data is submitted for the month in which the arrest occurred, not for the month in which the offense occurred and was subsequently reported.
-An offense may have occurred in November 2016, and an arrest not made until May of the following year.
-The Index Crime offense is submitted and reflected in the 2016 report, and the associated arrest is submitted and reflected in the 2017 report. - The guidelines governing the submission of Drug Offense arrests differ from Index Crime arrest reporting guidelines.
+The only arrest submitted is the arrest for second degree murder. - Arrest data is submitted for the month in which the arrest occurred, not for the month in which the offense occurred and was subsequently reported.
+An offense may have occurred in November 2011, and an arrest not made until May of the following year.
+The Index Crime offense is submitted and reflected in the 2011 report, and the associated arrest is submitted and reflected in the 2012 report. - The guidelines governing the submission of Drug Offense arrests differ from Index Crime arrest reporting guidelines.
 Agencies submit the number of offenses in each drug category where an arrest has been made.
 One suspect may be arrested for possession of cannabis, possession of a controlled substance, and possession of drug paraphernalia.
-An arrest in each of the three categories is reported. - Effective July 29, 2016, the possession of 10 grams or less of cannabis and associated drug paraphernalia were no longer collected due to the decriminalization of these offenses.
-This legislative change was responsible for the decreased number of arrests in both categories.
+An arrest in each of the three categories is submitted.